cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

        def authorise(self, userid, role):
            return False

-The implementation of this base class for user, group, and role-based authorization is as follows:
+The implementation of this base class for user, group, and role-based authorisation is as follows。

 .. code:: python